-- 1. Written application; - 2.
+- 1. Written Request to Progress to the Professional Phase; - 2.
 Recommendation by a member of the ESU Athletic Training staff; - 3.
 Completion of directed observation requirements; - 4.
 Completion of 40 semester hours of course work (30 credits must have been completed at ESU unless all other criteria have been met); - 5.
+Maintenance of a minimum quality point average of 2.50 overall and 3.00 in the major;

+www.esu.edu Athletic Training (55

-Maintenance of a minimum quality point average of 2.50 overall and 3.00 in the major; - 6.
-A grade of "C" or above is required in all prerequisites to athletic training courses; - 7.
-A grade of "C" or above is required in all athletic training and corequisite courses; - 8.
-Interview with a member of the Athletic Training Department Faculty Committee; - 9.
-Approval of the Athletic Training faculty as indicated by appropriate signatures on the student's Athletic Training Plan of Study; - 10.
-Concurrent enrollment in clinical field experiences (ATEP 487/488/489/490) once admitted to the professional phase; - 11.
-Successful completion of an approved summer pre-season clinical field experience assignment (credit or non-credit).
+A grade of "C" or above is required in all prerequisites to athletic training courses;

+- 7. A grade of "C" or above is required in all athletic training and corequisite courses; - 8.
+Interview with a member of the Athletic Training Department Faculty Committee; - Approval of the Athletic Training faculty as indicated by appropriate signatures on the student's Athletic Training Plan of Study; - 10.
+Concurrent enrollment in clinical field experiences (ATEP 487/488/489/490) once admitted to the professional phase; - Successful completion of an approved summer preseason clinical field experience assignment (credit or non-credit).